harmsel/ImmersiveEnvironments/README.md

 ### Upload your code
 File → examples→ Basic → Blink
 Compile and upload: you can use  ‘Command - U'
-If you see Done uploading it worked!
+If you see 'Done uploading' it worked!

 ### Blink code adjustment
 The blue led on the board is blinking (1 second/1 second)